ConvergePanelRESEARCH • VERIFY • GOVERN

 How do I know which script claims are worth verifying?

-Prioritize claims that are specific (exact statistics, dates, attributed quotes), claims that are central to your argument, and claims you're less confident about from your own knowledge.
+Prioritize claims that are specific (exact statistics, dates, attributed quotes), claims that are central to your argument, sponsored product claims your audience will scrutinize, and claims you're less confident about from your own knowledge.
 General contextual statements need less verification than specific factual assertions that your audience will remember and may repeat.

 What happens if I record a video with a wrong fact in it?